coconut2015/agg-tutorial/doxygen/line_drawing_3.md

 	dashPath.add_dash(1 * strokeWidth, 3 * strokeWidth);
 ```

-It can take some efforts to create the correct dash pattern.
+It can take some efforts to create the correct dash pattern since its
+calculation can be slightly off comparing to SVG's.

+In general, to generate almost exact equivalent images to  SVG, use
+agg::butt_cap instead of agg::square_cap.

 Example
 -------